JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 4. Download the private key (`.p8` file).
 5. Note the **Issuer ID** and **Key ID** displayed for the key.

-The `.p8` file can only be downloaded once, so store it securely.
+You can download the `.p8` file only once, so store it securely.

 ### Export an Apple Distribution certificate

-1. Go to **Settings** | **Accounts** in Xcode, or open the [Apple Developer Portal](https://developer.apple.com/account/), and create or locate your Apple Distribution certificate.
+1. In Xcode, Go to **Settings** | **Accounts**, or open the [Apple Developer Portal](https://developer.apple.com/account/), and then create or locate your Apple Distribution certificate.
 2. On a Mac, open **Keychain Access** and find the certificate under **My Certificates**.
 3. Right-click the certificate and choose **Export** to save it as a `.p12` file.
-4. Set and save an export password.
+4. Set an export password and store it securely; you'll need it later.

 > If you do not have access to a Mac, you can
 > [generate](https://www.ssl.com/how-to/manually-generate-a-certificate-signing-request-csr-using-openssl/)